mosclofri/cucumber-ui-automation-test/README.md

  * **Override Both Implicit and Explicit Wait**

- Annotation @WithTimeout will override every wait and wait that element until exact that value
+ Annotation @WithTimeout will override every wait and wait for that element until exact that value

     @AndroidFindBy(id = "checkbox_button")
     @iOSFindBy(id = "check_button_id_in_your_ios_app")